 Responsibility for monitoring the makeup and development of the capital structure of investee companies is delegated to the investment managers.
-The Trustees expect the extent to which the investment managers monitor capital structure to be appropriate to the nature of the mandate.
+The Trustee expects the extent to which the investment managers monitor capital structure to be appropriate to the nature of the mandate.

-The Trustees also consider it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Plan.
+The Trustee also considers it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular those that have been identified as stewardship priorities (including, but not limited to, climate change, biodiversity, and human rights), across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Plan.

-Should the Trustees' investment advisers raise any concerns about the performance of an investment manager in these respects, the Trustees will, in conjunction with their advisers, seek to engage with the investment manager to improve the position.
+Should the Trustee's investment advisers raise any concerns about the performance of an investment manager in these respects, the Trustee will, in conjunction with their advisers, seek to engage with the investment manager to improve the position.